Mark Edward Langston

 Though his 15-7 record seemingly indicates that he successfully bounced back in 1995, his 4.63 ERA told a different story.
 In 1996, Langston fell subject to injuries again, this time having surgery to repair torn knee cartilage.
 In 1996 and 1997 he spent some rehab time with the Lake Elsinore Storm.
 He pitched 18 innings and had an 0-2 record.

 Near the end of his career, Langston signed with the San Diego Padres for 1998, on board just in time to make it to postseason for the first time in his career.
 He had a 13.50 ERA in four postseason games.
 Though re-signed by the team, he was released on March 31, 1999.

 Mark inked a minor-league deal with the Cleveland Indians.
 With the team in need of middle relief, Langston was quickly called on to help out from the pen, but went on the disabled list with elbow problems just as rapidly, and finished the year with 25 appearances and a 5.25 ERA.
 Mark finished up the 1999 season with the Buffalo Bisons where he appeared in 4 games and had an 0-1 record.

 The next spring looked bleak, and after getting off to a slow start, Langston decided to call it quits in March 2000.

 Langston was a four-time All-Star who went 179-158 with a 108 ERA+ on his career.
 He finished in the league's top 10 in ERA three times, in wins five times and in strikeouts 9 times.
-Through 2008, he ranks 32nd all-time in major league history with 2,464 Ks.
-He never solved his control problems, finishing among the top 10 in walks 9 times as well and ranking 36th all-time in the majors through 2008.
+Through 2013, he ranks 33rd all-time in major league history with 2,464 Ks.
+He never solved his control problems, finishing among the top 10 in walks 9 times as well and ranking 36th all-time in the majors through 2013 with 1,289 BBs.

 - 1984 Topps All-Star Rookie Team